Michelle Wu: Housing

 Wu was the leading force in efforts to regulate short-term rentals of housing units.
 Wu pushed for increased restrictions, including the elimination of investor units, and faced targeted criticism from short-term rental platform Airbnb for this.
 Boston adopted an ordinance, supported by Wu, that restricted short-term rentals to owner-occupied housing units, required hosts to register with the city, and required the city to collect and publish data on short-term rentals.

 Wu, since at least 2019, supported the idea of reviving rent stabilization in Boston, which would first require a change to state law.
-She argued that it will assist in preventing nonwhite people from being pushed out of Boston.
+She argued that it would assist in preventing nonwhite people from being pushed out of Boston.
 While Wu and some other Boston City Council members came out in support of the idea of rent stabilization in 2019, it was a contentious issue in the city government, with other council members and Mayor Walsh voicing opposition to it.

 Law enforcement

 In June 2020, Wu, alongside fellow city councilors Lydia Edwards and Julia Mejia, introduced an ordinance that would establish an unarmed community safety crisis response system, moving the response to nonviolent 9-1-1 calls away from the Boston Police Department, and instead transferring the response to non-law enforcement agencies and trained health professionals.
 In 2020, Wu was one of eight city councilors to sign a letter urging Mayor Walsh to decrease the Boston Police Department's annual budget by 10%.
 Activists had been calling for such a cut, in order to instead allot that money to COVID-19 pandemic relief, housing and food access, and other programs that would benefit nonwhite people.
 In June 2020, Wu was one of five members of the Boston City Council to vote against Mayor Walsh's 2021 operating budget for the city.
 While the budget made $12 million in cuts to the overtime budget of the police department, Wu argued that the city was still contractually obligated to pay for every hour of overtime work, meaning that it was inconsequential what the line item in the city budget proposed.

 Wu voiced her desire to "demilitarize" the city's police department.
-Wu led an effort to take account of the Boston Police Department's military equipment.
-Wu also advocated for closing loopholes in the policy of the Boston Police Department regarding body cameras.
+She led an effort to take account of the Boston Police Department's military equipment.
+She also advocated for closing loopholes in the policy of the Boston Police Department regarding body cameras.